paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

 modules available in the final image, as well as those used to construct the image.

-The minimal set of keys to include in package module BOM entries are:
+The set of keys to include in package module BOM entries are:
 ```
 [[bom]]
 name = "<module name>"